 For the latest COVID information Click Here.

-Anifrolumab is a biological disease modifying antirheumatic drug (bDMARD) used for the specific treatment of systemic lupus erythematosus (SLE).
+Anifrolumab is a type of medicine called a biological disease-modifying antirheumatic drug (bDMARD).
+It is used to treat systemic lupus erythematosus (SLE).

-By temporarily inhibiting the production of interferons, anifrolumab reduces inflammation and lessons the symptoms associated with SLE.
+By impacting on the way these INF proteins work, anifrolumab reduces inflammation and lessens the symptoms associated with SLE.

-You may notice improvements in skin disease and reduction in joint pain, stiffness, and swelling within the first 12 weeks of starting.
-Your doctor may be able to gradually reduce the dose of steroids if you are currently taking this medication.
+You may notice improvements in skin rashes and joint pain, stiffness, and swelling within the first 12 weeks of starting.
+Your doctor may be able to gradually reduce the dose of steroids if you are currently taking this medicine.

-Continue with your treatment unless advised by your doctor or unless side effects develop (see Side effects).
+Keep taking your treatment unless your doctor tells you to stop or if you experience any side effects (see Side effects).
 If you stop anifrolumab for any reason you must contact your doctor.

-Regular clinical examinations and blood tests will be required during your treatment to monitor your condition and to determine the effectiveness of treatment.
-If you have an active infection then please see your doctor to have this treated as soon as possible.
+Regular check-ups with your rheumatologist and blood tests will be required to monitor your condition and how well the treatment is working.
+If you have an active infection, see your doctor to have this treated as soon as possible.

-Anifrolumab can be taken with other lupus medications including steroids.
-Anifrolumab cannot be used with other bDMARDs.
+Anifrolumab can be taken with other lupus medicines.
+Anifrolumab is not used with other bDMARDs.

 You might experience side effects with your treatment.
 Contact your doctor if you have any concerns about possible side effects.
-Many side effects disappear when anifrolumab is discontinued.
+Many side effects will go away when anifrolumab is stopped.

 Most common possible side effects